adnoctem/libps1/README.md

 ### 📥 Maintainers

-This project is owned and maintained by [FMJ Studios](https://github.com/fmjstudios) refer to the [`AUTHORS`](.github/AUTHORS) or [`CODEOWNERS`](.github/CODEOWNERS) for more information.
+This project is owned and maintained by [Ad Noctem Collective](https://github.com/adnoctem) refer to the [`AUTHORS`](.github/AUTHORS) or [`CODEOWNERS`](.github/CODEOWNERS) for more information.
 You may also use the linked contact details to reach out directly.